 Conversely, to leave a little more room in your food budget while avoiding the pesticides, there are conventionally grown fruits and vegetables referred to as the “Clean 15″: onions, avocado, sweet corn, pineapple, mango, sweet peas, asparagus, kiwi, cabbage, eggplant, cantaloupe, watermelon, grapefruit, sweet potato, honeydew melon.

 Click here for a side-by-side, printable shoppers guide.

-Disclaimer: The above information is a description of my personal lifestyle choices and is not intended as medical advice.
+Disclaimer: This information is a description of my personal food philosophy and lifestyle choices and is not intended as medical advice.